1newstar/OracleScripts/Docs/sources/ThingsIWishDevelopersKnew.rst

 | Email: norman@dunbar-it.co.uk
 | Last Updated: 26 June 2017.

 ..
+Footnotes:

+..
 [1] If you have to ask, you have to read the Concepts manual again!
+..
+[2] Sadly that's what we *usually* see.
+What we *should* see is one hard parse, and many, many executions and no soft parses!
+..
+[3] Actually, to the table's *high water mark* which may be a lot higher than the last row in the table.
+Try creating a huge table with multi-millions of rows, run a ``COUNT(*)`` and time it. ``DELETE`` all the rows and do another ``COUNT(*)``.
+Same time?
+Oracle reads *all* the blocks in a table, even empty ones in a full table scan.
+The ``TRUNCATE`` command moves the high water mark down as all the rows are deleted - that will improve table scan performance.
+..
+[4] *Almost* never changes actually.
+If a table is exported (using ``exp`` or ``expdp``) then it will change when it is imported again.
+If an RMAN backup is restored, it will have exactly the same rowid as before.
+However, in normal conditions, a rowid never changes.